fallahi-sichani-lab/4i-Protocols-Scripts/Tissue-4i-Image-Processing-Workflow/README.md

 These files can be found here: https://figshare.com/s/750147eec9e819ecc7a5

-We also include the markers.csv and params.yml files required to run MCMICRO.
+On this Github, we also include the markers.csv and params.yml files required to run MCMICRO.

 ## BaSiC Illumination Correction
 Set PROJECT_DIR as the directory that contains imagej_basic_ashlar.py, params.yml, markers.csv, and the Operetta output folders that contain the raw images.